RareDevs/Rare/README.md

 #### Other

-Install via `pip` or use the AppImage.
+Install via `pip`, use the AppImage or install via flatpak.

 ### macOS